 Our environment has more of an effect on our happiness than we may think.
 When you live in a dirty, cluttered or poorly decorated space, you might feel a bit more scatter-brained or even solemn than you could if your home was more aesthetically pleasing.
 If you’re looking for ways to boost your mood by switching up certain aspects of your home, here are six ideas you can spring from to increase happiness in your home.

 Nothing will bring you down more than dry, dreary colors throughout your apartment or house.
-While neutrals are ideal for the bedroom or other relaxing spaces, using vibrant colors for areas like the kitchen, home office or basement can enhance your mood and even boost productivity.
+While neutrals are ideal for the bedroom or other relaxing spaces, using vibrant colors for areas like the kitchen or home office can enhance your mood and even boost productivity.